Salesforce announces Einstein-powered AI features for Pardot and High Velocity Sales

 New to High Velocity Sales is Sales Cadence, which lets sales managers create step-by-step activity sequences, scripts, and templates covering calls, emails, and other scenarios.
 Work Queues — also new — taps Einstein and data from Sales Cadences to bubble promising leads to the top.

 On the Salesforce Billing side of the house, Salesforce customers can take advantage of usage-based pricing for quotes, contracts, and orders.
 Evergreen subscriptions are now supported — they automatically renew at set intervals.
-And flexible invoicing is also in tow, allowing sales managers to send invoices to clients as needed, on irregular intervals.
+And flexible invoicing is also in tow, allowing sales managers to send invoices to clients as needed, at irregular intervals.

 Einstein Campaign Insights and Einstein Behavior Scoring for Pardot Einstein are currently in beta, Salesforce said, and are expected to become generally available in February 2019.
 High Velocity Sales, including Sales Cadences and Work Queues, will launch widely in February 2019, along with usage-based pricing (which kicks off in beta next month).

-Today’s announcements are something of a doubling down on AI for Salesforce, which earlier this year unveiled a series of high-profile updates regarding Einstein.
+With today’s announcements, Salesforce is doubling down on AI, after earlier this year unveiling a series of high-profile updates related to Einstein.

 In August, Salesforce released TransmogrifAI, an open source machine learning library for structured data that automatically performs feature engineering, feature selection, and model training in just three lines of code.
-In July, the company announced the general availability of its automated Einstein sales bots for websites and apps, which can handle natural language conversations and be programmed to carry out conversations and automatically hand off complicated requests to human agents.
+In July, the company announced the general availability of its automated Einstein service bots for websites and apps, which can handle natural language conversations and be programmed to carry out conversations and automatically hand off complicated requests to human agents.

 In February, Salesforce said that it’s delivering more than a billion AI-driven predictions to customers every day.